lvcardoso/ti3-template/README.md

 ## Professores responsáveis

-* Nome do professor que acompanha o projeto
+* Nome do professor 1
 * Nome do professor 2
 * Nome do professor 3
 * Nome do professor 3